-Extraperitoneal bladder injuries can be managed successfully and effectively with continuous and prolonged bladder drainage for at least two weeks, followed by assessment of healing via cystogram.
+Extraperitoneal bladder injuries can be managed successfully and effectively with continuous and prolonged bladder drainage for at least two weeks, followed by an assessment of healing via cystogram.
 The expected duration of healing for the most extraperitoneal bladder injuries is about 3 weeks.

 Sometimes, bladder injuries with significant extraperitoneal extravasation might need to be corrected surgically.
-Even minor extraperitoneal injuries can be corrected surgically if the patient is undergoing a surgery for another purpose, because this facilitates the rapid healing of the injury and avoids future complications.
+Even minor extraperitoneal injuries can be corrected surgically if the patient is undergoing surgery for another purpose, because this facilitates the rapid healing of the injury and avoids future complications.

 Possible After-Operation Complications